• Home

 • Normal Wear and Tear: You should regularly inspect properties for signs of wear, such as fading, scuffs, or peeling paint.
 If wear is noticeable, it may be time to repaint.

-• Tenant-Induced Damage: If tenants cause significant damage (e.g., large holes or stains), you are required to repaint sooner, even if the general schedule hasn’t been reached.
+• Tenant-Induced Damage: If tenants cause significant damage (e.g., large holes), painting after tenant damage becomes necessary sooner, even if the general schedule hasn’t been reached.

 5. Local Regulations